The Middle East Caption December 24, 2008

 .

-This is the name of the river as it would have been written in the Pharaoh’s time: Iteru.
+This is the name of the river as it would have been written in Pharaoh’s time: Iteru.

 …………………………………………………………………………………………………………………………………………………………………..